mbrezu/Shovel/ShovelScriptSpec.md

 Hash accesses can be done either via `[]` (e.g. `address['street']`) or via `.` (e.g. `address.street`).
 Array accesses use only `[]`
 (e.g. `vertex[1]`).

+An expression can also be simply `context`, which evaluates to a hash with two keys, `stack` and `environment`, containing string representation of the stack trace and current environment at the moment the `context` expression is evaluated.

 ## Types